poilu/documentation/readme.txt

 == Description ==

-_Documentation_ is intended to provide sound basic structures for a documentation management system.
+_Documentation_ is intended to provide sound basic structures for a Documentation Management System.

 Leveraging WordPress' framework and internal structures, the system provides a completely new section to manage documents independently from normal posts or pages.
 Documents are complemented by their dedicated document categories and document tags, which allows to keep the documentation structures separate from the more blog-oriented posts or CMS-like pages.